Mara Lane

-Mara Lane (born Dorothy Bolton; 1 August 1930) is a British-Austrian actress.
+Mara Lane (born Dorothy Bolton; 1 August 1930 – 6 August 2014) was an Austrian-British actress.
 She appeared in more than 30 films from 1951 to 1965.

-Early life
+Life and career

 Lane was born in Vienna, Austria.
-She is the eldest daughter of Russian-born pianist mother Olga Mironova and English father Briton John Bolton, who worked for an American oil firm; he later died in a car crash in the U.S. Her youngest sister is the actress Jocelyn Lane.
+She is the eldest daughter of Russian-born pianist mother Olga Mironova and English father Briton John Bolton, who worked for an American oil firm; he later died in a car crash in the U.S.A.
+Her youngest sister is the actress Jocelyn Lane.

 Lane's high school education came in New York, and she attended Marguerite Bourgeois College in Montreal, Canada.

+Lane died in Marbella, Spain on 6 August, 2014, at the age of 84.